Malotkya/Alex.Malotky.net/README.md

 ## Technology

 ### Firebase
-I decided to go with firebase to host my project because it is easy to set up and deploy too.
+I decided to go with firebase to host my project because it is easy to set up and deploy to.
 On top of that I am also able to access firestore, which is a document database, so that I can update information on my website without having to redeploy the application.

 ### Typescript
 I decided to go with typescript over plane javascript because I wanted to have stricter typing then javascript has natively.
 I thought working with typescript would be fun especially because I would already be going through the process of bundling my code with webpack.